This version of Mule reached its End of Life on May 2, 2023, when Extended Support ended.

 Every processed record of the Batch Job Instance starts with the same variables and values present before the execution of the block.
 Every record has its own set of variables, so new variables or modifications of already-existing variables during the processing of a given record will not be visible while processing another record.
-For each record, those variables (and modifications) are propagated though the different Batch Steps.
+For each record, those variables (and modifications) are propagated through the different Batch Steps.
 For example, if record R1 sets a variable

 varName: "hello", record R2 sets

-varName: "world", and record R3 does not sets this variable, then in the next step, R1 will see the value
+varName: "world", and record R3 does not set this variable, then in the next step, R1 will see the value

 "hello", R2 the value

 "world" and R3 will not see any value for that variable.

 In the On Complete phase, none of these variables (not event the original ones) are visible.
 Only the final result is available in this phase.
 Moreover, since the Batch Job Instance executes asynchronously from the rest of the flow, no variable set in either a Batch Step or the On Complete phase will be visible outside the Batch Scope.